 Broad Street is the main business center of downtown Charleston, and many successful lawyers, bankers, shop owners, and realtors are located here.
 The well-known street divides the historic area in half, but among natives, it has another more humorous meaning.
 In the past, those who lived South of Broad street were nicknamed “SOBs,” and those Slighty North of Broad street were jokingly called “SNOBs!”

-Angela Easterby-Smith of James Island took the picture above in December 2007, after having a terrible day at work.
+Angela Easterby-Smith of James Island took the picture below in December 2007, after having a terrible day at work.
 She says that “on my way home that evening, I was greeted by the most amazing sunset I have ever seen!
 It was so breathtaking that I pulled over, got out of my car and was thankful that I happened to have my camera with me that day!
 Although the photo shows the beautiful colors of the sunset – it still does not do justice to how incredible the view was!
 I knew I wasn’t the only one admiring it as I saw many other drivers pulled over, staring at the sky.”

 See a video of St Michael’s chiming bells.